cmsc389T-spring22/Team4/Projects/P3/README.md

 This method puts the object specified by the name at the location in the parameter.
 It returns true if it is able to move the object, and false otherwise.
 For the test, I got the valid moves for a Pacman, moved it to the first valid move through move, and tested that the move returned true.
 #### **getLoc(Location loc)**
 #### **attack(String name)**
+The method takes the name of a ghost and checks whether that ghost is adjacent to Pacman.
+If it is, then the attack method updates the gameOver variable and ends the game.
+The test sets a ghost and Pacman adjacent to each other.
+The method should return true and the gameOver variable is set to true as a result.
+In turn, this should end the game.
 #### **eatCookie(String Name)**